hgphpdev/LaravelFormValidator/README.md

-# LaravelFormValidator
+# Laravel Form Validator

-This library is used to validate the laravel form with ajax and verify the form data
+This library used to validate the form with ajax and verify the form data based on request validation.

 # Dependency:
-1. LaravelAjaxValidator.js (Required)
-2. JQuery (Required)
+1. JQuery (Required)
-3. Noty.js (Optional)
+2. Noty.js (Optional)
-4. Add Csrf-token in header of your html page (Required any 1 of these two);
+3. Add Csrf-token in header of your html page (Required any 1 of these two);
 	- Add meta tag to your header
     ```
 	<meta name="csrf-token" content="{{ csrf_token() }}">
     ```

-	- (Highly Recomended) Create a function that return your csrf token dynamic if any request crash, dump or fail or when you debug your code
+	- If you want to refresh your csrf token after every request then create a route with below function that return your csrf token dynamic if any request crash, dump or fail when debugging code
     ```
 	public function refreshToken() {
 	  session()->regenerate();